Nicolas Bedos

 Nicolas Simon Bedos ([nikɔla simɔ̃ bədos]; born 21 April 1979) is a French comedian, writer, director and actor.
 The son of Guy Bedos, he became known in 2004 as a playwright.
 In 2013, he joined Laurent Ruquier's late-night On n'est pas couché television talk show as a satirist, which he left two years later.
 His first film, Mr. & Mrs. Adelman, premiered in 2017.
+On 22 October 2024, a Paris court sentenced Bedos to one in year in jail, with six months suspended, and required addiction and psychological therapy after he was convicted of sexually assaulting two women in 2023.